GovTechSG/ship-hats-tools/fod/fod-sast-scan-bamboo.md

 ## Upload ZIP to FOD server for processing and scanning
-A utility tool (https://github.com/fod-dev/fod-uploader-java) is used to upload your ZIP file to the FOD server.
+A utility tool is used to upload your ZIP file to the FOD server.
+For more information, refer to the [FOD upload](https://github.com/fod-dev/fod-uploader-java) documentation.

 Replace the **FOD_RELEASE** value with **your own FOD release** number which you have acquired in the [prerequisite step 1](#prerequisites).